JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 While this contra-point is technically also applicable to _default construction_, we have already mentioned why it is more relevant in case of _full construction_ guarantee.

+To remind our argument, recall that in case of the default construction guarantee, we have the following LLVM code in the writer thread: `alloc, memset(0), fence release`.
+Although it is technically unsound according to LLVM, it would be natural to expect to observe only `0`-s in the reader thread, because:
+* the code only does `memset` to `0`, there are no other stores before the fence;
+* if it is not true, there is no way to implement any memory-safe language on top of LLVM.

+In case of the full construction guarantee, we have the following code in the writer thread: `alloc, memset(0), constructor code, fence release`.
+The code in the constructor can be arbitrary complex user-code.
+It is much harder to argue what should be the expected LLVM behavior in this case.

 On the other hand, the _default construction only_ guarantee also has drawbacks in the context of Kotlin.